LightSystem/documentation/content/applications/finance/fiscal_localizations/italy.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Simplified invoices (`TD07`), credit notes (`TD08`), and debit notes (`TD09`) can be used to certify
 domestic transactions under 400 EUR (VAT included).
-Its status is the same as a regular invoice, but
+Its status is the same as that of a regular
-with fewer information requirements.
+invoice, but with fewer information requirements.

 For a simplified invoice to be established, it must include: